 Whatever you do with your action or dialogue, please, I beg of you, edit your work.
 Carefully.
 Read it out loud.
 If you’re gasping by the time you get to the end of a line of dialogue or an action sequence, chances are your reader will be too.

-Maya Kaathryn Bohnhoff is the co-author of the New York Times bestselling STAR WARS: SHADOW GAMES (with Michael Reaves), and a founding member of Book View Cafe.
+Maya Kaathryn Bohnhoff is the co-author of the New York Times bestselling STAR WARS: THE LAST JEDI (with Michael Reaves), and a founding member of Book View Cafe.